Contra Grant On Exaggerated Differences

 In case you’re wondering, the countries with the highest gender differences in personality are France, Netherlands, and the Czech Republic.
 The countries with the lowest sex differences are Indonesia, Fiji, and the Congo.

 I conclude that whatever gender-equality-stereotype-related differences Grant has found in the nonexistent math ability difference between men and women, they are more than swamped by the large opposite effects in gender differences in personality.
-This meshes with what I’ve been saying all along: outside a few exceptions that don’t matter for the current discussion, it’s not about ability, it’s about interest.
+This meshes with what I’ve been saying all along: at the level we’re talking about here, it’s not about ability, it’s about interest.

 III.